 Looking Back at Frozen’s Journey on Broadway

-Disney Theatrical Productions intends to resume the musical's national tour when tenable, with international stagings—including West End, Australia, Japan, and Germany productions—all pushed to next year.
-Elements from the now-closed Broadway production will be repurposed for these engagements to reduce cost and waste.
+The first international production of the musical musical opened in Australia in December 2020.
+When tenable, Disney Theatrical Productions intends to resume the Frozen North American tour and open international stagings in London, Japan, and Germany later in 2021.
+Elements from the Broadway production will be repurposed for these engagements to reduce cost and waste.